najir/DSA/README.md

 <br />
 # Description
 _____________________
-DS(Data Structures) is a simple project created to serve as practice for myself and proof of work for others.
+DS(Data Structures) is a simple project created to serve as practice.
 	<br />
-	Originally the goal was to write a set of Data Structures and Algorithms, but due to size this project is now a point of practice and education on all the datastructures I can find info on.
+	Originally the goal was to write a set of Data Structures and Algorithms, but due to size this project is now a point of practice and education on any data structure I find interesting or worth learning.
 	<br />
-	The Exactly types of data structures, a few short details, and other relevant info are seperate and listed below.
+	A current list of Data Structure and small details/info are provided below.
 	<br />
-Important updates and notes will also be found here as neccessary:
-- Splitting the project into 2 seperate ones due to size, it's compliment will be an algorithms project here: "N/A"
+Other Comments:
+- I tend to lean towards iterative functions where a recursive one may have been simpler.
+This is inconsistent between seperate structures
+- With AVL tree's nearing completion, I plan to step away from this for a moment and shift to other projects.
+This project has taken more time then I expected as it was extremely dry in nature.

 ## Data Structures
 ______________________